 In the spring of 2018,

 he got Meritorously Advanced to E4 due to

 his "can-do" attitude and driving and determined spirit.

 We are very proud of his Naval accomplishments!

 In the spring of 2019, he passed his E5 Test Requirements and became a Navy Second Class Petty Officer!!

-As of September 2019, he is training to be a Navy Diver.
-He has left for his second deployment in fall 2020, and just came home from his second deployment as a diver, so please pray for endurance as he embarks on his newest journey!
-Of course, he brought his banjo with him!
+In November of 2019, Lucas completed the training to be a Navy Diver.
+He left for his second deployment in fall 2020, and just came home from his second deployment as a diver, crossing the International Date-line.
+Of course, he brought his banjo with him on that voyage, too!

 His passion is, of course, the banjo and his prayer is to be able to play it while serving our country in whatever capacity the Lord allows.